fpgaemu/fpgaemu/docs/pcie.rst

 The northbridge or host bridge represents the core logic chip on the PC's motherboard that is 'north' of the central PCI bus.
 The northbridge interfaces between the CPU, system memory, the AGP (graphics) bus, and high-speed PCI bus.
-The northbridge's Bus Arbiter recieves requests from all initiators (Bus Masters), decides which requester should monopolize the PCI bus, creates the transaction channel between the initiator and Target Device, and assigns a ready pin (GNT#).
+The northbridge's Bus Arbiter receives requests from all initiators (Bus Masters), decides which requester should monopolize the PCI bus, creates the transaction channel between the initiator and Target Device, and assigns a ready pin (GNT#).

 The southbridge serves as the I/O controller hub, hosting all system I/O and connecting the PCI bus to external peripherals.
 It also provides system signals like reset, clock, and error reporting.
 From the southbridge, Bus Masters representing a peripheral can submit a request to use and monopolize the PCI bus.
-Each Bus Master has a pair of pins that they can request with (REQ#) or know when the bus is availale to use (GNT#).
+Each Bus Master has a pair of pins that they can request with (REQ#) or know when the bus is available to use (GNT#).

 .. _Legacy PCI Bus Cycle: